gilzellner/gilzellner/README.md

 ### Hi there 👋

-🔭 I’m currently working on Golang based services to improve the infrastructure at Appsflyer.
+🔭 I’m currently working on Golang based services to improve the infrastructure at Wix.

 I like: